 Things to Know

-- Need to rent a car at the station?
-Choose from Alamo, Avis, Budget and Hertz
+- Need to rent a car?
+Choose from Alamo, Avis, Budget and Hertz inside the station.

-- Commute time to/from Chicago is about 17.5 hours via Capitol Limited
+- DC to/from Chicago is about 17.5 hours via Capitol Limited.

 - Things to do in Washington D.C.

 - National Cherry Blossom Festival

 - Best Amtrak day trips from Washington D.C.